 Going along with my suggestion for lesson planning days, create routines for each day of your week.
 For me, every Wednesday was personal lesson planning.
 Thursday and Friday were prep days for the upcoming week.
 Again, I never had to worry about when I was going to get this done because I knew I had set aside time for it.

 I gave each of my “open” times a duty.
 (By open times I mean conference time/after school time.)
 When that day rolled around, I knew what I needed to work on at that time.
+You can read more about establishing a weekly routine in The Simply Organized Classroom Ebook.

 I try to do the same with my blog now.
 Mondays are prep and plan days.
 Tuesdays are editing days and so on.